jimmychenweijian/jimmychenweijian.github.io/_posts/2026-02-01-applied-data-science-project.md

 Another reason is interpretability.
 Logistic Regression is easier to explain because we can look at the feature coefficients and understand which words influence Positive or Negative predictions.
 In contrast, LSTM is considered more of a “black box” model because its internal learning process is not easily interpretable.
 For business use, having a model that we can explain clearly is very important.

+It is also important to highlight that the Amazon dataset is highly imbalanced, with a strong dominance of Positive reviews.
+This imbalance affects model learning and contributes to lower Neutral detection performance across all models.
+Therefore, evaluation metrics beyond accuracy, such as recall for individual classes, are necessary to ensure fair comparison.

-Therefore, considering balance, interpretability, and practicality, Logistic Regression is chosen as the final model.
+Overall, considering balance, interpretability, computational efficiency, and practical deployment, Logistic Regression is selected as the most suitable final model.

 #### 7.2 Future Challenges